Lighthouses of the Philippines: Southwest Luzon

 Tayabas River (Pisngi)

 Date unknown.
 Active; focal plane about 12 m (39 ft); white flash every 5 s.
 9 m (30 ft) white concrete tower.
-No photo available but the light is probably centered in Google's satellite view.
+No photo available and the light has not been located in Google's satellite view.
 The river leads to Pisngi and the city of Lucena.
 Located on the west side of the river entrance.
 Site status unknown.
 PCG-0076; Admiralty F2602; NGA 14196.

 Locoloco Point